skibz/pingdicate/README.md

 if your path to anybar differs from the expected default, add `-a /path/to/your/anybar` in the `ProgramArguments` string.

-to apply your changes, run `launchctl stop re.gitigno.pingdicate.plist && launchctl unload re.gitigno.pingdicate && launchctl load re.gitigno.pingdicate` to stop, reload and restart the service.
+to apply your changes, run `launchctl stop re.gitigno.pingdicate && launchctl unload re.gitigno.pingdicate && launchctl load ~/Library/LaunchAgents/re.gitigno.pingdicate.plist` to stop, reload and restart the service.

 ##### uninstall